II. Brand Discovery

 Every brand has its own voice.
 Think of it as the personality of your business.
 It can be positive, friendly, sassy, mindful, professional, funny or a combination of these characteristics.
 Try to think of the brand personality as your reputation and the type of customer service you provide.
 The tone of your content will create the connection with your community.

 Take a moment to reflect and write down 3-5 characteristics that authentically embodies your brand.

 The brand tone is the subtleties to communicate your brand voice.

 The tone of your content depends on the audience.
-You can share your voice with varying tones on different platforms which we will discuss in Content Strategy section.
+You can share your brand voice with varying tones on different platforms which we will discuss more in the Content Strategy section.

 Identify your Brand Story + Intention

 This section guides you in defining your brand story and intention.
 Think about who, what, when, where, how and most importantly the why of your business.
 Your brand narrative goes beyond communicating what your offerings are.
-This worksheet provides a practice to communicate using your authentic voice.
+This worksheet provides a practice in communicating, using your authentic voice.

 Who are you?
 How are you the expert on this product or service?